S-E-S-S-O/Osinku/README.md

 **5 - exit**: Exit (lol)

 # Availability
-This is not the stable version of osinku.
+This is not the stable version of osinku, we will release new versions soon!

 At the moment, osinku it's only for windows.